henry2004y/PIC1D/README.md

 4. Clearer comment style;
 5. Rename almost all the variables and functions following naming standards;
 6. Replace the old GUI designed by GUIDE with a new one by AppDesigner.
+7. Rewrite the kernel of velocity update and current calculation: replace the for loop with matrix operations.
+For the velocity update, the results are exactly the same; for the current calculation, I use Matlab built-in function accumarray, which give slightly different results for current down to machine precision for each timestep.
+I don't know the exact reason behind this, but I think it is due to the multithread usage of the built-in function, such that the sequence of reduction changes.
+Both of the new functions have about 5 to 10 times speedup.

 # Side notes